iqunet/tutorials/_posts/2024-7-23-power-quality.md

 ---

 ### Initial Findings
-Within the first few hours, initial data from the GridMate AG1 revealed a considerable level of distortion (approx. D=3x20kVArd at 250 Hz) compared to 170 kW of active power at the 50 Hz fundamental.
+Within the first few hours, initial data from the AG1 monitor revealed a considerable level of distortion (approx. D=3x20kVArd at 250 Hz) compared to 170 kW of active power at the 50 Hz fundamental.
 Although the cosine &phi;
 seemed to be well-corrected at around PF=0.98, the distortion power was the main factor for reducing the true power factor to around TPF<0.9.

 <video width="500px" controls loop autoplay muted>
   <source src="{{ site.baseurl }}/assets/videos/power-phasor.mp4" type="video/mp4">